 Click Plot Options.

 Drag price into the Values box.

 Click Apply to display the bar chart.

-To read more about the primary tools you can use and tasks you can perform with the Databricks platform, see:
+To read more about the primary tools you use and tasks you can perform with the Azure Databricks workspace, see: